When you need to push through and keep going

 As a dear friend said to me yesterday, it’s compost time.
 If triggering information and opinions are going to keep coming in, all that heavy mental-emotional energy needs to be regularly let out.
 I’ve been hearing people say that everyone is going to need therapy when this is all over, as if mental health is something we can put on hold to deal with on some future, easier day.
 Mental health is not a matter of keeping it all together until the outside world improves.
 Let’s please not hold our breaths like that.
 There’s another way, one that has been around much longer than modern psychology or colonialist times.
 We can ritually call in, feel, and release the strong and messy feelings on purpose.
 When we do this letting go together in a protected and loving container, the relief is exponential.
 We can find both our own hearts and each other again.

-I’ve been studying different holistic helping modalities for many years now, and I still find profound worth in the most simple practice of being quiet together in community, listening to each other and witnessing without offering opinions.
-As many of you know, we do this type of sharing at the end of the women’s release & empower groups.
-When we went online this spring, I was heartened to see that we really can do this community self-healing work virtually.
-It’s not passively receiving information staring at yet another screen in a webinar; it’s being together at home, actively letting stuck energies move through the mind, body, and heart without advice or judgments getting in the way.
-To make this community practice more accessible and available throughout the changing times we’re in, an online Release & Empower community is opening August 1st, with a FREE introductory workshop the week before.
-Especially if you’ve been doing a lot of emotional caregiving professionally or at home, check it out, and invite a friend you’d like to be with in authentic community.
+PS- I’ve been studying different holistic helping modalities for many years now, and I still find profound worth in the most simple practice of being quiet together in community, listening to each other and witnessing without offering opinions.
+As many of you know, we do this type of sharing at the end of the Release & Empower Women’s Group Program.
+The experience is not passively receiving information staring at yet another screen in a webinar; it’s being together in privacy at home, actively letting stuck energies move through the mind, body, and heart without advice or judgments getting in the way.
+It’s designed for helping professionals, moms, and other emotional caregivers who often hold themselves together in service to others.
+Check it out if that sounds nourishing to you!

-PPS-The release & empower workshop is designed for helping professionals and other emotional caregivers who have been holding it together for others a lot lately.
-It’s powerful work and requires a certain level of social support and self-care grounding to integrate.
-If you’re really struggling with mental health right now and feel at the verge of a breakdown, this workshop will not be sufficient nor appropriate.
-If you don’t know where to turn, try a 24/7 free crisis hotline that can connect you with good and local support, or you can use this textline for help with coronavirus-related anxiety and grief.
+Note: If you’re really struggling with mental health right now and feel at the verge of a breakdown, the group program will not be sufficient nor appropriate.
+If you don’t know where to turn, try a 24/7 free crisis call and text hotline that can connect you with good and local support.
 Help is available, and I encourage you to receive it when you need it!

-To receive these musings in your inbox, just sign up here.
+PPS- To receive reflections like this one in your inbox, just sign up here.

 Who do you want to be in the chaos?

 Lately, I’ve been sitting with this question.
 I started contemplating it when a series of events involving structures crumbling, health breakdowns, and fallen leadership occurred in my personal life within the span of a few days.
 There’s nothing particularly unusual about this kind of chaos right now.
 The disruptive energy of change is here.
 There is no avoiding it.
-When everything starts falling apart at once, my automatic response is multi-tasking, over-helping, and overdrive.
+When everything starts falling apart at once, my automatic response is usually multi-tasking, over-helping, and overdrive.
 But that sort of high-speed crisis management is not really the best I have to offer, and I’ve been learning how to consciously shift out of that pattern more quickly.
 It’s actually not who I want to be in the chaos.

 I was sitting in the silence of Community Wellness Hour a few Wednesdays ago when the answer to my question came.